BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 ## Variable names

-Programmers generally choose names for their variables that are meaningful--they document what the variable is used for.
+Programmers generally choose names for their variables that are meaningful—they document what the variable is used for.

 Variable names can be as long as you like.
-They can contain almost all Unicode characters, but they can't begin with a number.
+They can contain almost all Unicode characters, but they can’t begin with a number.
 It is legal to use uppercase letters, but it is conventional to use only lower case for variables names.

 The underscore character, `_`, can appear in a name.
 It is often used in names with multiple words, such as `your_name` or `airspeed_of_unladen_swallow`.